We are very pleased to introduce you to our Educators!

 - Susan Jeffries, Lead Teacher, LTP Certified, Room 16

-Susan is our Lead Teacher in Room 16 working with Barbara and Trina.
+Susan is our Lead Teacher in Room 16 working with Kendra and Trina.
 Susan has over 27 years experience in the field of early childhood education including several years in Head Start and as a Special Education teacher.
 She has also been a toddler teacher and has worked with infants.
 Her degree from Wheelock College is in Special Education.
 Susan describes herself as an educator with an innate ability to understand and motivate children.
 She enjoys hands-on experiences and strives to build self-esteem while encouraging an understanding of cultural diversity, mutual respect and cooperation among all community members.
 She is skilled in adapting the classroom to children with diverse learning styles.
 Susan always has a good time with her class, you will often hear the silliness and care she shared with her 3’s.

 - Kaitlyn Jenkins, Floating Teacher, DII Certified, Room 10